-As you will see from this declaration, we have also broken new ground in the industry in our approach to social mobility and promoting talent - regardless of background.
+As you will see from this declaration, we continue to break new ground in the industry in our approach to social mobility and promoting talent - regardless of background.
 It's something we're hugely proud of, but there's much further to go and we continue to face challenges.
 I'm pleased to say we haven't tried to hide from those challenges, and we continue to drive forward our commitment to diversity and inclusion.

-In addition, we have added the Chartered Management Consultant (ChMC) accreditation to our personal development programme.
+In addition, many of our people have completed the Chartered Management Consultant (ChMC) accreditation which we continue to support wholeheartedly.
 It's important our people are recognised for their expertise and diligence.

 In this declaration, we outline how the MCA Consulting Excellence principles are part of Grant Thornton's culture.
 Some of them are built into the very foundations of the firm; others, like recruiting and retaining talent from all parts of society, are a work in progress.
-But our commitment to all of the principles is clear and unequivocal.
+But our commitment to all the principles is clear and unequivocal.